ZhangDreamer/Amazon-Search-Result-Scraper/README.md

 ## Usage

-To use the script, simply run the `amazon_scraper.py` file and enter the search query when prompted.
-The script will then extract the product information from the search results and save it to a CSV file named `products.csv` in the same directory as the script. python main.py
+To use the script, simply run the `main.py` file and enter the search query when prompted.
+The script will then extract the product information from the search results and save it to a CSV file named `results.csv` in the same directory as the script.

 ## Example Output